n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.citrixadc.md

 # Citrix ADC

-The Citrix ADC node allows you to automate work in Citrix ADC, and integrate Citrix ADC with other applications. n8n has built-in support for a wide range of Citrix ADC features, including creating and installing certificates and files.
+Use the Citrix ADC node to automate work in Citrix ADC, and integrate Citrix ADC with other applications. n8n has built-in support for a wide range of Citrix ADC features, including creating and installing certificates and files.

 On this page, you'll find a list of operations the Citrix ADC node supports and links to more resources.